-OTIS OUR THERAPY DOG (IN TRAINING)
+OTIS OUR THERAPY DOG

 - Animals within schools stimulate social integration and social competence of children, e.g. increase social approach behaviours and social skills.